-Please note that this pertains to South African SARS (South African Revenue Services) requirements.
+Please note that this pertains to South African SARS (South African Revenue Services) and best practice requirements.

 On a daily basis I meet with people who are either starting their own businesses or alternatively there are those who have been in business for many years now – irrespective of where they are in this particular journey called life, they more often than not, have no clue about the legal requirements around the retention of their business documents.